wustl-oncology/immuno_gcp_wdl_compute1/README.md

 bash resources.sh init-project --project griffith-lab --bucket griffith-lab-test-immuno-pipeline
 ```

+This step should have created two new configuration files in your current directory: `cromwell.conf` and `workflow_options.json`.

 ### Gather input data and reference files to your local system
 Create a directory for YAML files and create one for the desired pipeline that points to the location of input files on your local system